Apostille USA

 1. Research: Compare the salary and benefits with industry standards and similar positions.

 2. Clarify: Seek clarification on any ambiguities regarding the salary and benefits structure, frequency of payment, and specific benefits provided.
+Earned sick leave is paid as part of the employee’s regular paycheck, at the regular rate of pay, or, if pay fluctuates, based on the average total earnings for the seven most recent working days.

 3. Negotiate: If the initial offer is not satisfactory, negotiate for better terms, such as a higher salary or additional benefits.